chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

  .
  .
  .

  'robot_K': [[x_0, y_0, t_0],
               [x_1, y_1, t_1],
               ...
               [x_N, y_N, t_N]]
 }

 where K is the number of agent cars on road.
-N is the length of the recorded data sequence for each car. x_i, y_i (i = 0, 1, ... , N) are the coordinates at the ith time step. t_0, ... , t_N are the timestamps of the data sequence, and we set t_0 = 0 (the simulation starts at t_0).
+N is the length of the recorded data sequence. x_i, y_i (i = 0, 1, ... , N) are the coordinates at the ith time step. t_0, ... , t_N are the timestamps of the data sequence, and the simulation starts at t_0 = 0.

 ## Output file: the controls computed by your motion planner

-Output file name: 'dataXX_controls.json'
+Output file: 'dataXX_controls.json'

 File format of dataXX_controls.json: